rmjarvis/TreeCorr/README.md

     corr2 config_file

-A sample configuration file is provided, called default.params, and see the TreeCorr wiki page
+A sample configuration file is provided, called sample.params, and see the TreeCorr wiki page

 https://github.com/rmjarvis/TreeCorr/wiki/Configuration-Parameters